axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 ```

 One thing to keep in mind is that if your main future consists of
-a race in a loop, say between a 10 microsecond timer and a future
+a race in a loop, say between a ten-microsecond timer and a future
 that always opens a new socket the first time it is polled,
-then the socket is going to be teared down and reopened
-on every loop iteration.
+then the socket will be torn down and reopened on every loop iteration.
 To remedy this, either rethink if a single task is the right tool,
 or maybe have the socket be opened once on program startup instead -
 dropping or enqueuing received data while the future is not awaited.